mligerhe/radiomicsvhio.github.io/content/team/francesco.md

 heroBackground: 'team/fgrussu_artwork.png'
 ---

 I am a biomedical engineer specialised in computational Magnetic Resonance Imaging (MRI), with almost 10 years of experience in MRI research.
-I graduated at the [University of Cagliari](https://www.unica.it/unica/en/homepage.page) (BEng Biomedical engineering, 2009) and [University of Genoa](https://unige.it/en) (MEng Bioengineering, 2012) in Italy, and then obtained a PhD at [University College London](https://www.ucl.ac.uk/) (UCL) in Magnetic Resonance Physics (2016).
-I have worked as a post-doc at UCL from 2016 to 2020, where I worked mainly on spinal cord MRI in multiple sclerosis.
-I have been Trainee representative (2018-2020) of the White Matter Study Group of the [International Society for Magnetic Resonance in Medicine](https://www.ismrm.org/) (ISMRM), of which I am a member since 2013.
-Since October 2020 I am a senior post-doc at the [Vall d'Hebron Institute of Oncology](https://www.vhio.net/) (VHIO), where I work on MRI development in cancer for precision medicine.
-My latest research at VHIO focusses on developing new, clinically-feasible MRI techniques for non-invasive measurement of cell size and density, which find application in liver imaging and cell senescence detection.
+I graduated at the [University of Cagliari](https://www.unica.it/unica/en/homepage.page) (BEng Biomedical engineering, 2009) and [University of Genoa](https://unige.it/en) (MEng Bioengineering, 2012) in Italy, and then obtained a PhD at [University College London](https://www.ucl.ac.uk/) (UCL, UK) in Magnetic Resonance Physics (2016).
+I worked as a post-doc at UCL from 2016 to 2020, where I developed novel spinal cord MRI techniques for application in multiple sclerosis.
+I was elected Trainee representative (2018-2020) of the White Matter Study Group of the [International Society for Magnetic Resonance in Medicine](https://www.ismrm.org/) (ISMRM), of which I am a member since 2013.
+Since October 2020 I am a senior post-doc at the [Vall d'Hebron Institute of Oncology](https://www.vhio.net/) (VHIO), where I work on body and abdominal MRI for precision medicine in cancer.
+My latest research at VHIO focusses on developing innovative, clinically-feasible MRI techniques for non-invasive measurement of cell size and density, with applications in liver imaging and cell senescence detection.
 I am also involved in designing the MRI acquisition and analysis pipelines for the prospective clinical studies of the Radiomics group.

 ### Contact and web pages